Retail Site Selection Data Stack: POI to Spend

 Why do POI polygons matter so much?

 A wrong polygon assigns visits to the wrong venue.
-In malls, mixed-use properties, and dense retail corridors, polygon errors can make a weak site look strong or make a strong tenant disappear inside a parent property.
+In malls, mixed-use properties, and dense retail corridors, polygon errors can make a weak site look strong or hide a strong tenant inside a parent property.

 How often should site-selection models refresh?